danielawde9/seo/readme.md

 Server rendering versus client-Only rendering.
-If the website owner doesn’t care about achieving top ranking, and the only goal  is getting indexed—and, the only goal is to get indexed by Google, not any other search engine—then it is OK to do clientonly rendering with Angular.
+If the website owner doesn’t care about achieving top ranking, and the only goal  is getting indexed—and, the only goal is to get indexed by Google, not any other search engine—then it is OK to do clientonly rendering with Angular.
 Google has gotten very good recently at indexing client rendered HTML.
 If you go down this route, you will need to do the following:

 1. Enable push state in Angular so you get pretty URLs without the hash.
 2. Implement UI Router or the new Component Router in Angular so you can map URLs to pages.